-bit.bio partners with April Six on its mission to unlock the “operating system of life”
+bit.bio unlock the “operating system of life” with April Six

 Following a year of growth which saw it secure $41.5million backing from major Silicon Valley and life sciences investors, award-winning UK biotech company bit.bio has hired science, technology and mobility specialists April Six to deliver a global public relations and public affairs programme during 2021.